oconnellj/RepData_PeerAssessment1/PA1_template.md

 ## [1] "There are 2304 time intervals with NA values"
 ```

-I create a new data set in which all of NA values are replaced by the mean value for the same interval.
-To do this, I replace the NA values in the na_values data set by the mean value for the equivalent time interval, and then combine the resulting data set with the original non-NA values.
+I create a new data set in which the NA value for a given time interval is replaced by the mean value for the same interval on other days.
+To achieve this, I replace the NA values in the na_values data set by the mean value for the equivalent time interval, and then combine the resulting data set with the original non-NA values.

 ```r
 ## Replace each NA value by the mean value for the same interval on other dates